fifteenfortyfive/website/README.md

 If you have any questions or would like to help contribute, please contact us at contact@fifteenfortyfive.org, or in [our community Discord server](https://discord.fifteenfortyfive.org).

+#### Contributing

+If you would like to contribute to this project, check out [CONTRIBUTING.md](./CONTRIBUTING.md) for an introduction.

 ## Running locally